Opportunistic

 Come And Tell Me Why Yer Leavin’ Me

 The first time I set foot in our little house, I got teary.
 Granted, I wasn’t very emotionally stable at the time.
 I had decided to leave my husband.
 I had been living at my mom’s for a couple months.
 I had to get my kids settled, and the weight of the transition was heavy on me.
-The realtor unlocked the maroon door, we set foot in the open living room/dining room area, I took one look at the wood stove, glanced at the dark red walls in the kitchen, and I knew it would be our home.
-Continue reading →
+The realtor unlocked the maroon door and we stepped into the open living room/dining room area.
+I took one look at the wood stove, glanced at the dark red walls in the kitchen, and I knew it would be our home.

 7